Higher Ability Pupils

 Wye School was set up by the proposers as a comprehensive, not a high school.
 This means we cater for students across the ability range.
-Our first GCSE results in 2018 showed us to be the highest attaining non-selective school locally and showed our students making as good progress as the students at local grammar schools.
+Our GCSE results in 2018 and 2019 have shown us to be the highest attaining non-selective school locally and evidence that our students make as good progress as the students at local grammar schools.
 We can evidence our claim to be as academically challenging as selective schools for high ability students.

 Why would anyone not choose a selective school?

 In this area, a selective school may seem to be the more obvious choice.
 It is however worth considering an alternative for many reasons.

 - are ideologically opposed to selection

 - want a mixed sex environment